Nidumolu Sumathi

-Nidumolu Sumathi (born October 16, 1950), also known as Dandamudi Sumathi is an Indian percussionist, primarily playing the mridangam.
-She is married to "Mridangam Maestro" Sri Dandamudi Ram Mohan Rao.
+Nidumolu Sumathi (born 16 October 1950), also known as Dandamudi Sumathi is an Indian percussionist, primarily playing the mridangam.
+She is married to "Mridangam Maestro" Dandamudi Ramamohan Rao.
 She is one of the first female mridangam players in India, and the first female Laya Vinyasam artist.
 Sumathi received India's fourth-highest civilian award, Padma Shri, in 2021.

 Early life

-Dandamudi Sumathi Ram Mohan Rao was born on October 16, 1950 in Eluru, West Godavari district, Andhra Pradesh.
+Dandamudi Sumathi Ram Mohan Rao was born on 16 October 1950 in Eluru, West Godavari district, Andhra Pradesh.
 Her parents were Sri Nidumolu Raghavaiah and Smt.Nidumolu Venkataratnamma.
 At age six Sumathi started learning mridangam from her father who was a mridangam vidwan.
 He took her to concerts and supported her interest in percussion.
 She gave her first performance at age 10.
 In 1964, after completing a certificate and diploma course in mridangam, she studied under Sri Dandamudi Ram Mohan Rao.
 She learned many intricate techniques from her guru and started giving performances.

 In 2003, she became an "A-TOP" grade artist of All India Radio.
 She was the first female mridangist to achieve this grade.
 She and her spouse became the only A-TOP grade mridangam duo and gave laya vinyasam concerts.
 She rose from an accompanying artist to become a solo performer.
 Many of her programmes were broadcast/telecast.
 Synchronizing left and right, she plays with mellifluous melody with excellent balance in sruthi and laya.

 She accompanied artists including M.S.Subbalakshmi, Chittoor Subramaniam Pillai, Voleti Venkateswarlu, Dr. M.Balamurali Krishna, Pt.
 Bhimsen Joshi, M.Chandrasekaran, Emani Sankara Sastri, Chitti Babu, N. Ramani, and U.Srinivas.